Skip to content

 Why is chilli so great?

 Chilli con carne is simple, cheap and delicious.
 Spice levels can be adjusted to suit adults and children and it is easy to add veg to without changing the flavour or texture of the dish.
 By adding more veg and less meat, you’ll make your money go further all while eating better.
+It’s a perfect basic family recipe to have under your belt to make small tweaks to over time.

 You can make a big batch of chilli and eat different meals from it – over rice with guacamole one day, in a jacket potato with sour cream and sliced spring onions the next, then stuffed into a taco with some shredded lettuce and a little cheese for a third variation.